TravelJoy logo

 • Service Providers

-Categories of Data Considered “Sensitive” Under the State Privacy Laws (as defined below) such as:
+Categories of Data Considered "Sensitive" Under Applicable Privacy Laws such as:

 • Personal identification numbers, including social security, driver's license, passport, or state ID card numbers;